YardenBakish/BASIC-CPU-SIMULATOR/README.md

 Basic Assembler and Simulator programs for a simplified MIPS architecture processor

-The Project implements simulation of Arithmetic, Branching, and I/O instructions, Interrupts derived from devices and user-generated, and interconnection between CPU and I/O devices
+The Simulator implements Arithmetic, Branching, and I/O instructions, Interrupts derived from devices and user-generated, and interconnection between CPU and I/O devices

 The project is comprised of 3 parts: Assembly Files, Assembler program, and Simulator Program.